Logiqx/gps-details/docs/devices/garmin/advice/README.md

     - Decent data when using the right firmware, settings, activity / application
     - Can be pretty terrible data if you get these things wrong!

+Link to my chipset details.

 #### General Features

 Activity profiles / applications
+- Windsurfing activity - not available on Forerunner
 - Windsurfing application, APPro Windsurf, GPSTC V4
 - I've reviewed every other application